 If you have the factory navigation receiver, you'll have to enter two codes if the power is disconnected: one for the navigation system and one for the audio system.
 Once these codes have been correctly entered, the entire system will be unlocked and ready for use.

-Tools needed: A Phillips screwdriver, a small flat-blade screwdriver, and a panel removal tool.
+Tools needed: Phillips screwdriver, small flat-blade screwdriver, panel tool

 Steering wheel audio controls